Best Snow Shovels

 Best Overall: Snow Joe Shovelution Strain-Reducing Snow Shovel

-• [DURABLE]: Impact resistant blade
+• [DURABLE]: Impact-resistant blade

 • [COMFORTABLE]: With ergonomic D-Ring handle grips and a design that improves posture and reduces the need to bend